rchaser53/memo-rust-lang-dev/rust/memo.md

-- ./x.py clean
-- cargo install cargo-vendor
-- cargo vendor
-- ./x.py build && sudo ./x.py clean && sudo ./x.py install
+./x.py build && sudo ./x.py clean

 currently try to use EC2 for build. the below types cannot use
 - c5.xlarge